Semi-device-dependent blind quantum tomography: Acknowledgements

 \section{Acknowledgements}

 We thank David Gross, Steven T.~Flammia, Christian Krumnow, Robin Harper, Yi-Kai Liu, and Carlos A.~Riofrio for inspiring discussions and helpful comments.
 Furthermore, we are grateful to Alireza Seif and Nobert Linke for valuable comments on realistic error models and Peter Jung for making us aware of Ref.~\cite{StrohmerWei:2017}.
 We are grateful to Susane Calegari for kindly providing drawings used in Figure~\ref{fig:viciouscycle}.
-This work has been supported by the DFG, specifically SPP1798 CoSIP, but also EI 519/9-1, EI 519/7-1, and CRC 183.
-It has also received funding from the Templeton Foundation and from the European Union's Horizon 2020 research and innovation programme under grant agreement No 817482 (PASQuanS).
+This work has been supported by the DFG (specifically SPP1798 CoSIP, but also EI 519/9-1, EI 519/7-1, CRC 183, as well as under Germany's Excellence Strategy - The Berlin Mathematics Research Center MATH+, EXC-2046/1, project ID: 390685689), the BMBF (DAQC, MUNIQC-ATOMS), and the Munich Quantum Valley (MQV-K8).
+It has also received funding from the Templeton Foundation and from the European Union's Horizon 2020 research and innovation programme (PASQuanS2, Millenion).
+D.~H.~acknowledges funding from the U.S.~Department of Defense through a QuICS Hartree fellowship.

 \onecolumngrid